quabeeb/NegativePolychromeProbUp/README.md

 # NegativePolychromeProbUp
 Increases the chances that a card will be Negative or Polychrome.
+Also allows negative jokers to be modified by the `Hone` and `Glow up` [vouchers](https://balatrogame.fandom.com/wiki/Vouchers)

 Probability table for jokers below: